onepanelio/core-docs/docs/reference/serverless-inference/create-with-web-ui.md

 ---
 title: Create with Web UI
 sidebar_label: Create with Web UI
-description: Deploy an inference service using the web ui
+description: Deploy a model using the Web UI
 ---

-To deploy a simple model, we can use the [flowers prediction example](https://github.com/kubeflow/kfserving/tree/master/docs/samples/v1beta1/tensorflow) from kfserving
+To deploy a simple model, we can use the [flowers prediction example](https://github.com/kubeflow/kfserving/tree/master/docs/samples/v1beta1/tensorflow) from KFServing.

 1. To do this, go to **Models**.
    ![](../../../static/img/kfserving/menu-models.png)